antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 Add a choice from a list of options
 -----------------------------------

 In the project the background color is set in the `site.css`, and `site.min.css`, to `skyblue`.
-We now want to create a new parameter for the template and give the user a choice of different background colors to choose from.
-To do this we will create a new template parameter, and define the available choices in the `template.json` file.
-The parametername that we are going to create is `BackgroundColor`.
+You now want to create a new parameter for the template and give the user a choice of different background colors to choose from.
+To do this you will create a new template parameter, and define the available choices in the `template.json` file.
+The parametername that you are going to create is `BackgroundColor`.
 The snippet to create this new parameter is below.

 ```